What if I come from a non-EU country with which the UK has a social security agreement?

 However, in most cases, migrants are hired in the UK, so these rules do not apply and the migrant has to pay NIC from the first day of working in the UK.

-Am I eligible for UK social security benefits?
+UK social security benefits

 For migrants covered by a reciprocal agreement, contributions paid to the social security authorities of the UK and the home country in accordance with the agreement are all counted when determining eligibility for benefits payable by each country.
 The agreement contains detailed rules for different types of benefit, and information on whether an employee will receive benefits from the UK or from their home country.

-For migrants covered by a Double Contributions Convention (for example, Japan, Canada and the Republic of Korea) contributions paid to each country will count towards benefits in that country only, according to each country's own rules.
+For migrants covered by a double contributions convention (for example, Japan, Canada and the Republic of Korea) contributions paid to each country will count towards benefits in that country only, according to each country's own rules.
 There is no amalgamation of contributions for benefit purposes.

 Even if you do not claim any benefits in the UK, or are here for just a short time, you cannot usually reclaim NIC when you leave, unless it was paid in error (for example, you paid UK NIC when the agreement stipulated you should have paid in your home country).